raspberrypi/documentation/configuration/screensaver.md

 ## On the Console

-If you are using the Raspberry Pi solely on the console (No Desktop GUI), you need to set the console blanking.
+If you are using the Raspberry Pi solely on the console (no desktop GUI), you need to set the console blanking.
 The current setting, in seconds, can be displayed using
 ```
 cat /sys/module/kernel/parameters/consoleblank
 ```

-`consoleblank` is a kernel parameter, that in order to be permanently set, needs to be defined on the kernel command line.
+Here, `consoleblank` is a kernel parameter.
+In in order to be permanently set, it needs to be defined on the kernel command line.

 ```
 sudo nano /boot/cmdline.txt
 ```

-Add `consoleblank=0` to turn screen blanking off completely, or to the number of seconds of inactivity before the console will blank.
+Add `consoleblank=0` to turn screen blanking off completely, or edit it to set the number of seconds of inactivity before the console will blank.
 Note the kernel command line must be a single line of text.

-## On the Desktop (Pixel)
+## On the Desktop (PIXEL)

-By default Pixel does not have any easy to use screensaver software installed, although the screensaver is enabled.
-So firstly, install the X windows screensaver application.
+By default, PIXEL does not have any easy-to-use screensaver software installed, although the screensaver is enabled.
+Firstly, you should install the X Windows screensaver application.

 ```
 sudo apt-get install xscreensaver
 ```

 This may take a few minutes.

-Once installed, you can find the screen saver application under the preferences option on the main desktop menu.
+Once this has been installed, you can find the screensaver application under the Preferences option on the main desktop menu.
 This provides many options for setting up the screensaver, or disabling it completely.